 Confirmed stake locations will be mapped on ArcGIS using the same coordinate system.

-Canopy will be drawn on ArcGIS as a polygon shapefile.
-Observed stem location will be drawn on ArcGIS and then the UTM coordinates compared to what is on file.
-Confirmed canopy area will be mapped on ArcGIS to link to the raster cell value of vegetation index and other NEON data to the tree species and its applied nutrient.
+Tree crown will be drawn on ArcGIS as a polygon feature and saved as a shapefile.
+Observed stem location will be updated in ArcGIS based on field observations.
+Confirmed crown area will be mapped in ArcGIS to link to the raster cell value of vegetation index and other NEON data to the tree species and its received nutrient addition. .

 Analysis

-Index values per species per nutrient plot (C, N, P, N+P) will be compared.
+Index values per tree per species per nutrient plot (C, N, P, N+P) will be compared.
 An ANOVA will test for differences in means of index values for each species in C, N, P and N+P. Analysis will also be performed by stand. (example figure)

 Potential pitfalls and plans for remediation

 It will be difficult to keep everything on the same coordinate system.
 Universal transverse mercator (UTM) coordinates will be used because that is what was used in previous plot and stem mapping.
 It will be difficult to see the top of the canopy when the understory might be blocking the view.
-If necessary Alex will climb trees??
+If necessary trees will be accessed to get a better view of tree crowns.

 Expected results